Fatdoum/Projet-SenTaar/wp-content/plugins/slide-anything/readme.txt

 = 2.3.5 =
 * Added the 'Re-Order Slides' sub-page, which allows one to easily change the order of slides within a Slide Anything slider with a 'drag-and-drop' interface

+= 2.3.6 =
+* Added the 'Show 1 Dot Per Slide' checkbox option which when checked displays 1 pagination dot per slide (instead of 1 pagination dot per page of slides)

 == Upgrade Notice ==

 = 1.0 =